MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex03_message_encryption.md

 1. Open **Microsoft Edge** from the taskbar and when a **Welcome to Microsoft Edge** windows is displayed, select **Start without your data**, select **Continue without this data** again and select **Confirm and start browsing**.

 1. If the welcome message is missing, navigate to https://microsoft.com/edge, select **DOWNLOAD for Windows** and **Windows 10**.
 Select **Accept and download** and **Run** to install the latest version of the Edge browser.
 Once this is complete perform the previous step.
+-->

+1. Open **Microsoft Edge** and go to https://outlook.office.com.

-1. In **Microsoft Edge**, navigate to **https://outlook.office.com** and sign in to Outlook on the web as LynneR@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
-Lynne Robin's password should be provided by your lab hosting provider.
-Hint: usually it's the same as the MOD admin's password in your lab tenant.
+1. Sign in to Outlook on the web as LynneR@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

+    >You reset Lynne's password at the start of the course, alongside Joni Sherman's.

 1. On the **Stay signed in?** dialog box, select the **Don’t show this again** checkbox and then select **No**.